Three man: Rules

 If a roll meets none of these criteria, the player's turn is over.

-If a player rolls the dice off the table, the player has to take a shot.
+The role of the three man may change during the game.
+Some versions of the game allow the three man to pass their role on after taking a drink under the "threes" rule, others have the three man lose their role upon rolling "threes" themselves, with the next person to roll "threes" becoming the new three man.

 Variations

-A common variation, which allows the three man to change during the game, includes the rule that if the three man rolls a 1 + 2 on the dice, or a 3 on either or both dice, they are no longer the three man.
-After the rolls effect is performed, the new three man is either selected by the current three man, or there is no three man in the game until a subsequent roller gets a 3.

 In the "doubles" variation, whoever rolls doubles (Player A) can "give" them to another player (Player B), who then rolls both the dice to see how many times they must drink.
 If B rolls doubles, the dice are returned to A, who must roll and drink twice as many times as the value that they roll (e.g., if A rolls 3 and 2, A must drink 10 times).

 In the "party foul" variant, if the dice fall off the table, the player drinks for each fallen die.
 When a "sloppy jalopy" rule is applied, the player with fallen dice is loudly admonished as a "sloppy jalopy" and immediately becomes the new three man.

 One version includes special effects for any roll of 1: